scality/Zenko-RFCs/docs/design/crr-metrics.md

 ## Labels
 | Name | Description |
 | ---- | ----------- |
-origin | "lifecycle"
-raftId | Which raft logs the populator is connected to partition | Which Kafka partition the event comes from or is going to sourceLocation | Which location our data replication is coming from, part of configuration sourceLocationType | Type of location our replication is coming from, such as AWS or Memory destinationLocation | Which location our data replication is going to, part of configuration destinationLocationType | Type of location our replication is going to, such as AWS or Memory status | Kafka execution status contentLengthRange | Range of sizes of content the request falls into, such as 10MB to 30MB
+origin | What method began the replication raftId | Which raft logs the populator is connected to partition | Which Kafka partition the event comes from or is going to sourceLocation | Which location our data replication is coming from, part of configuration sourceLocationType | Type of location our replication is coming from, such as AWS or Memory destinationLocation | Which location our data replication is going to, part of configuration destinationLocationType | Type of location our replication is going to, such as AWS or Memory kafkaStatus | Kafka execution status contentLengthRange | Range of sizes of content the request falls into, such as 10MB to 30MB replicationStatus | Result of the replication process; success or failed